So, what is it exactly?

 A joint account is a lot like what it sounds like: a bank account, brokerage account, or similar that has more than one owner.
 Married couples often have joint accounts, as do business partners.
 It gives people access to money, investments, or the like without having to ask permission of a spouse or co-owner.

-These accounts are also often also used by people who want to help an elderly parent or family member with his or her finances.
+These accounts are also often used by people who want to help an elderly parent or family member with his or her finances.
 You can pay your grandmother’s bills using her pension assets.

 What are the pros?